jgddesigns/progress_widgets/README.md

 Contact: jgd.email24@gmail.com

-<i>Progress Widgets component for use with React.js and Next.js.
+<i>A progress widgets component for use with React.js and Next.js.
 Customize size, color and progress sections.
-Bar, Meter, Pie and Symbol Widgets available.</i>  <br><br><br>
+Bar, Meter, Pie and Symbol Widgets available.
+Can be used to display metrics for goals or tasks, as a meter for video game progress, quantities such as temperature, or anything else you can think of!</i> <br><br><br>

 <h3>Examples:</h3><br>